Melania shares cryptic post paying tribute to NYC as Barron prepares for college

 Editor

-“This electrifying town isn’t just my home; it’s a colorful canvas where dreams come alive,” adding that its skyline and “vibrant culture inspire me every day.”
+“This electrifying town isn’t just my home; it’s a colorful canvas where dreams come alive.
+New York’s iconic skyline and vibrant culture inspire me every day.”

+The post appeared to mark Melania’s 28th anniversary as a New Yorker, though she spent years living in Washington DC during Trump’s time in office and also spends much of her time in Mar-a-Lago, Florida.

+Her glowing tribute to the Big Apple comes in stark contrast to her husband’s stance on the city in recent years, after he has repeatedly branded the city and other Democrat-run cities crime-ridden.

-Her glowing and adjective-filled tribute is oddly juxtaposed to that of her husband’s, with Donald Trump slamming the city in October 2023 with false claims that its murder and crime numbers had hit “unimaginable records”.
+In October 2023, he falsely claimed that New York City’s murder and crime numbers had hit “unimaginable records”.

+Over the course of his hush money trial, he also railed against the Manhattan District Attorney Alvin Bragg and claimed he had let “violent crime run rampant all over our city.”

-The former model’s post also comes amidst rampant speculation as to where her son, Barron Trump, will attend college in the fall.
+Melania’s post also comes amid rampant speculation as to where her son Barron will attend college in the fall.

 The former president teased last week that his youngest son will go to college somewhere in New York, where he was also born, but did not specify where exactly, simply telling the New York Post that the family would make an announcement “soon”.